Shard-Labs/PoLido-docs/docs/administration.md

 ## Administrator responsibilities

 Lido for Polygon is a program that runs on the Ethereum blockchain.
 The Program has an upgrade authority: an address that can replace the program with a newer version.
-This upgrade authority has a lot of power, especially for a program like Lido for Polygon that manages user’s funds.
+This upgrade authority has a lot of power, especially for a program likeLido on Polygon that manages user’s funds.
 After all, the upgrade authority could deploy a new program that withdraws all staked Matics into an address of their choice.
 Therefore, it is essential that the upgrade authority is trustworthy.

 ## Multisig administration